Kong/docs.konghq.com/app/_hub/kong-inc/tls-handshake-modifier/_index.md

   This plugin must be used in conjunction with the TLS Metadata Headers plugin.

 enterprise: true
-plus: false # need to update this once we verify that this plugin is in Konnect post-3.0 update.
+plus: false # need to update this once we verify that this plugin is in Konnect post-3.0 update
-cloud: false # need to update this once we verify that this plugin is in Konnect post-3.0 update.
+cloud: false # need to update this once we verify that this plugin is in Konnect post-3.0 update
 type: plugin
 categories:
   - security